creatorbe/creatorbe.github.io/about.md

 Blog's
 ======

-This is *creatorbe links*, creatorb's personal blogs and developed with love!
-Mostly all contents here based on my life story, that's mean we will talk about software, muslim lifestyle, and another my lifehack experiences.
-LOL! please imma not an expert, but i want to be.
-Today 29 march, i starting this blog and insyaallah i will focussing to rest in here, and about some old post it just my past articles i have included.
-Actually on the wild i have so many blogs, because like i said before i really love explore anything what i'm interested but so sorry i can't explain everything here.
+This is creatorb's personal blog's and developed with love!
+Mostly all contents here based on my life story, that's mean we will talk about software development, muslim lifestyle, and another my lifehack experiences.
+LOL! imma not an expert, but i want to be.
+Insyaallah i will focussing to rest in here, of course on the wild i have so many blogs, because like i said before i really love explore anything what i'm interested but so sorry i can't explains everything here.
 I know and absolutely understanding `Knowledge is Free` it's my way too, but `Sometimes you don't need to tell everything you know`.

 License